octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 <contract_name> name given to the contract
 <tz_file> path of the Michelson smart contract code (TZ file).
-<amount_tez> is the quantity of tez being transfered to the newly deployed contract.
+<amount_tez> is the quantity of tez being transferred to the newly deployed contract.
 If a contract balance reaches 0 then it is deactivated.
-<from_user> account from which the tez are taken from (and transfered to the new contract).
+<from_user> account from which the tez are taken from (and transferred to the new contract).
 <initial_storage> is a Michelson expression.
 The --init parameter is used to specify initial state of the storage.
 <gaz_fee> it specifies the the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).